drbrain/indigo-powerview/README.md

 This allows you to reuse your existing PowerView scenes collections without having to recreate them in Indigo.

+### Calibrate Shade

+Rediscovers the movement limits of the shade.

 ### Jog Shade

 Moves the shade a tiny bit.
 This helps you identify which shade the device is